SatokoY/Projects/11_JavaScript/README.md

 ## Level 1: Automatic Table and Date Search
   * Basic HTML web page using the UFO dataset provided in the form of an array of JavaScript objects.
-  * Appends a table to the web page and then adds new rows of data for each UFO sighting.
+  * Appends a table to the web page and then adds new rows of data for each UFO sighting.\

+### Final Visualization Screenshot - Level 1
 ![JS_Level1](level_1/FinalVisualization_JS_Level1.png)

 ## Level 2: Multiple Search Categories